 Where Did Apple Pie Come From?

-Shopping List – Ingredients and Supplies for Homemade Apple Pie
+Supplies and Ingredients for Homemade Apple Pie

-- Spices—cinnamon and nutmeg for warmth, flavor, and aromatics.
+- Spices: cinnamon and nutmeg for warmth, flavor, and aromatics.Â

 Supplies to Make Apple Pie: